gawdeganesh/Data-engineering-interview-questions/content/dwha.md

 Degenerate dimensions are often stored in the fact table itself, rather than in a separate dimension table, because they do not have any independent attributes.
 They are also typically not used in aggregations or calculations, since they represent a single piece of transactional data.
 However, they are important for linking the fact table to other dimensions, such as time or location, and for providing a way to uniquely identify each record in the fact table.

+why do we need degenrate dimension to uniquely identify the records when we already have the surrogate keys to do that?

+Surrogate keys (SKs) are typically used to uniquely identify records in dimension tables, rather than in fact tables.
+This is because dimension tables typically have a smaller number of rows and a larger number of attributes than fact tables, and surrogate keys can help to improve query performance by reducing the amount of data that needs to be joined.

+In contrast, fact tables are typically much larger than dimension tables and contain many different measures or metrics that are associated with each record.
+It's not always practical or efficient to use surrogate keys to identify each individual record in the fact table, since it would require additional joins and potentially large amounts of data to be scanned.

+Degenerate dimensions, on the other hand, are used to represent unique identifiers or reference numbers that are associated with each transaction or event captured in the fact table.
+Since they are derived directly from transactional data, they do not require any additional joins or lookups to be used in queries or calculations.
+They are also typically used only for identification purposes, rather than being used as attributes in calculations or aggregations.

+In summary, surrogate keys are typically used in dimension tables to uniquely identify records and reduce the amount of data that needs to be joined, while degenerate dimensions are used in fact tables to represent unique identifiers or reference numbers that are associated with each transaction or event, without requiring additional joins or lookups.

 [Table of Contents](#Data-Warehousing-Architecture)

 ## What is Er Diagram?